wallytutor/CanteraPFR/README.md

 # Limitations

-1. Only XML mechanism files will work with C++ executables.
-This will be fixed.
 1. Cantera shared library failed on Cygwin!
+1. For some weird reason Sundials 3.1.0 does not work with Cython modules (although binaries compiled with it run just fine).